glocklueng/stm32-dds/README.md

 trigger on reaction of the processor of one interrupt cycle.

 # TODOs
-- Measure reaction time for interrupts
 - Measure update time in serial mode

+# Timing information
+- Interupt delay: ~400ns